aybmab/express-redux-sample/readme.md

 After setting up...

 1. Make sure that the myql server is running on your machine.
-2. Run the database set up script using 'node /server/config/database_creation_script.js'.
-This will clear any tables and recreate them.
-Note: this is in place until we can come up with a better migration process.
-3. Run 'webpack --progress --color --watch' in the /client folder.
-This will compile the current client code and continue to compile future changes.
+2. Run 'npm start' in the /client folder.
+This will compile the current client code using [webpack](https://webpack.github.io/) and continue to compile future changes.
 It's nice to keep an eye on this as you update the client project.
-4. Run 'npm start' from the server folder.
-This will run the server and recompile on new server changes.
+3. Run 'npm start' from the server folder.
+This will run the server using [supervisor](https://github.com/petruisfan/node-supervisor) and rerun on new server changes.

 ## Todo List